Buzut/jamments/README.md

 GRANT ALL PRIVILEGES ON blog_comments.* TO comments@localhost;
 ```

-You could actually have more restrictive rights, but you'll have to create the tables manually with a more privileged user.
+You could actually have more restrictive rights, but you'll have to [create the tables manually](./tables.sql) with a more privileged user.

 ```sql
 GRANT SELECT, UPDATE, DELETE ON blog_comments.* TO comments@localhost;
 ```

 If you're willing to migrate comments from another commenting system, take a look at the [migration guide](./migrate.md).

+## Download and install JAMStack comments
+For the exemple, we'll consider that you'll install JAMStack comments under `/var/www/comments/`.
+So download this repo, unzip it and install the dependencies with `npm i`.

 ### Update `config.js`
 By default, `config.js` is working for a local testing database with root user and no password, this is definitely not what you want!